 - Open Source

 - Multiple Platforms

-RetroArch takes the second and final position in this short list of the best Nintendo 3DS emulators of all time.
+RetroArch takes the second position in this short list of the best Nintendo 3DS emulators of all time.
 Not only is this program one of the best in the business and highly revered, but it also comes with bad-ass overlays that give your PC screen a specific theme.

 Remember how Toys ‘R’ Us used to have everything under one roof?
 Well, RetroArch has every console under one digital roof.
 It’s a one stop shop for emulators and saves users having to search for multiple emulators for their different retro consoles.

 If you’ve read our articles on the best Gameboy emulators or the best N64 emulators, then you may well have come across RetroArch before.
 Instead of focusing on just one emulator, it uses ‘cores’ to call upon all the emulator.